-Secureroot's API security assessment services help SaaS, fintech, and B2B platform builders find security weaknesses in REST and GraphQL APIs before they're exploited.
-OWASP API Top 10 aligned.
-ISO 27001 certified.
-Trusted by MoJ Kuwait and India's leading enterprises.
+Secureroot's API security assessment India services help SaaS, fintech, and B2B platform builders find security weaknesses in REST and GraphQL APIs before they're exploited.

-API security assessment is a structured security exercise where certified ethical hackers test your APIs – REST endpoints, GraphQL queries, microservices, and webhook integrations – to find vulnerabilities before real attackers do.
+API security assessment Services India is a structured security exercise where certified ethical hackers test your APIs – REST endpoints, GraphQL queries, microservices, and webhook integrations – to find vulnerabilities before real attackers do.
 Modern attackers don’t target your UI; they target your APIs directly.
 That’s where the sensitive data lives, where the business logic runs, and where most authorization decisions are made.

 We follow OWASP API Security Top 10, OWASP ASVS, and NIST SP 800-95 frameworks.
 Every API engagement runs through these six steps.